-The personal injury lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
+The brain injury lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
 We recognize that brain damage can have long lasting, devastating effects that can change a person’s life forever.
 As a result, we fight tirelessly to ensure head injury victims recover the maximum amount of compensation they are entitled to.

-If you or someone you love has suffered a traumatic brain injury or hypoxic ischemic brain injury contact us today to speak with an experienced brain injury lawyer about seeking compensation for your losses.
+If you or someone you love has suffered a traumatic brain injury or hypoxic ischemic brain injury contact us today to speak with an experienced Texas brain injury lawyer about seeking compensation for your losses.